-Say you’re designing an e-learning course and you’ve gathered content from your Subject Matter Experts and completed your own research on the course topic.
-You’ve sifted through your materials and you’ve sorted the “nice to know” from the “need to know”.
-Now, you’re ready to start laying out the content in your course…. but you’re feeling a bit stuck.
+Picture this: you’re designing an e-learning course and you’ve gathered content from your Subject Matter Experts and completed your own research on the course topic.
+You’ve sifted through all your materials and sorted the “nice to know” from the “need to know.”
+Now you’re ready to go!
+You can start laying out the content in your course … except, you’re feeling a bit stuck.

-This is often a straightforward and logical way of organizing content, and since we all learn the alphabet at a very young age, it’s an intuitive and traditional system for organization.
-This system lets learners easily find specific information without needing to provide much direction or instruction.
+This is a straightforward and logical way of organizing content.
+And since we all learn the alphabet at a very young age, it’s an intuitive and traditional system for organization.
+This method lets learners easily find specific information without needing to provide much direction or instruction.
 This works particularly well for presenting textual content such as terminology or keywords.

 Order of Importance

-Another effective approach for organization content is to place items in order of importance, remembering that learners are probably focusing more at the start of your course, and losing steam (and potentially interest and attention span) as the content progresses.
+Another effective approach for organizing content is to place items in order of importance or priority.
+Learners are likely more focused at the start of your course and they may lose steam (and potentially interest and attention span) as the content progresses.
 That’s why it’s a good idea to share your most important content early on in your course, while also communicating what concepts or information take priority over others.

-For example, if you’re developing a product course for your sales team, would you present the 500$ Rust-proofing kit as your first product, or would you start by showing them the 30,000$ car.
+For example, if you’re developing a product course for your sales team, would you present the $500 rust-proofing kit as your first product?
+Or would you start by showing them the $30,000 car?
 Probably the car, as it’s more important and leads to more revenue overall—a key consideration for a sales team.

-For example, your e-learning course will train the sales people on how to close a sale with a customer.
-It would make sense to share that process in a chronological order, starting with how to approach and greet the customer, how to handle objections, and finally, how to close.
-Going about this process in another order could be detrimental to the learning process by confusing your learners.
+For example, say you created an e-learning course that trains salespeople on how to close a sale.
+It would make sense to share that process in chronological order, starting with how to approach and greet the customer, how to handle objections, and, finally, how to close.
+Going about this process in another order could confuse your learners and be detrimental to the learning experience.